 Don't be afraid to ask your doctor for help to stop smoking.
-Treatments that can lessen cravings include nicotine replacement therapies, which can be administered with a skin patch, lozenges, gum, inhalers or nasal sprays.
-These treatments begin on your quit day.
-Other non-nicotine medication can help reduce nicotine withdrawal symptoms by mimicking how nicotine functions in your body.
-Treatment with these drugs should begin one to two weeks before your quit day.
+Treatments that can lessen cravings include nicotine replacement, which can be administered with a skin patch, lozenges, gum, inhalers or nasal sprays.
+Non-nicotine medication can also help reduce nicotine withdrawal symptoms by mimicking how nicotine functions in your body.

 Consider what you don't like about smoking and why you want to quit smoking.
 Do you want to feel better?
 Are you worried about health consequences, such as lung cancer and heart disease?
 Set a good example for your kids?
 Rid yourself of that lingering smoke smell on your hair, skin and clothes?
 Write it all down and carry the list with you.
 Each time you go to pick up a cigarette or other tobacco product, read your list and remind yourself why you want to quit.